mckaycr/sonicdipstick/README.md

 # Sonic Dipstick
-Project for measuring oil levels with RPI2
+Project for measuring oil levels with Raspberry Pi

 ## Background
 I have 275 gallon oil tank, just like a lot of homes out in the county.
 It's down in the basement, and it has one of those pretty standard tank liquid level gauges.
 This means I have to go down to the basement and check it every now and then which is not optimal.

-So I'm working on using my [Raspberry Pi 2](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/) (or 3) and a [PING))) Ultrasonic Distance Sensor](https://www.parallax.com/product/28015) to take measurements at regular intervals, and record them to a database.
+So I'm working on using my Raspberry Pi Zero W, but I have also had it working on a [Raspberry Pi 2](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/) (and 3).
+I also use a [PING))) Ultrasonic Distance Sensor](https://www.parallax.com/product/28015).
 I then display the data on a website using [ExpressJS](http://expressjs.com/) also running on my RPI.
+Also, this fits on just a 2GB microSD card, which is nice (and cheap)

 This first step is to create a module specifically for taking the measurements.
 ## Deployment Options